value-quest/franken-php/README.md

 ./update.sh          # User installation
 ```

-**SSH Warning**: If connected via SSH, you may be disconnected during library replacement.
-This is normal - the update completes automatically.
-Reconnect and restart supervisor manually: `sudo service supervisor restart`

 ## Installation Scripts

 - **install.sh** - For new installations only.
 Detects existing installations and redirects to update.sh